10 free things to do in Cornwall this summer

 Check out someone else’s dahlias

 The National Dahlia Collection grows 1600 + varieties of dahlias, many of which it also sells.
-It also used to have a two acre display garden located close to the A30 just outside Penzance with views overlooking St Michael’s Mount, which was free to visit and perfect for scoping out ideas for your garden – in May 2021 the collection was relocated to the Kehelland Trust near Treswithian Downs, Camborne.
-Trenance Gardens in Newquay is also free to visit.
+It also used to have a two acre display garden located close to the A30 just outside Penzance with views overlooking St Michael’s Mount, which was free to visit and perfect for scoping out ideas for your garden – in May 2021 the collection was relocated to the Kehelland Trust near Treswithian Downs, Camborne – and the collection opens to the public on open on Saturdays (10-4pm) and Wednesdays (5-8pm) from Saturday 23rd July at £5 per car.

 Wild flowers more your thing?
 Check out The Flower Field by Roskilly & Henwood – just the thing for an Instagrammable afternoon.
 No bookings, turn up and make a donation for entry.